rafaelhuntstokes/bayesian_optimisation/README.md

 Since we have a high-dimensional expensive to evaluate black-box function (the data - MC agreement as a function of the timing parameters), exhaustive methods, such as gridsearch, take a prohibitive amount of time to identify good solutions.
-However, this is the problem statement Bayesian optimisation is best suited for.
+However, this is the problem statement Bayesian optimisation is best suited for!

+## Bayesian Optimisation with Gaussian Processes
+Bayesian optimisation leverages previous samples of the objective function to select the next best combination of parameters to sample at.
+A cheap to evaluate approximation of the objective is used (the 'surrogate') alongside an acquisition function to select the next parameters.

+### The Surrogate: Gaussian Process
+A Gaussian process is a probability distribution over functions.
+By modelling the objective (data - MC agreement) as a Gaussian process, we